 You can buy it in electronic stores (Yodobashi Camera, Sofmap, and Biccamera), stands at airports, bus terminals, train stations, tourist information centers, convenience stores, and travel agencies.

-Please note that prices vary according to where you buy it.
+Please note that prices vary according to where you buy.
 There may be variations, and it will take a little paperwork to get it upon arrival.
 The most important operators NTT Docomo, Comst, Softbank.
-Although we could also consider Rakuten Mobile, Smash Mobile, or b-mobile.
+Although we could also consider Rakuten Mobile, Smash Mobile, or B-mobile.

 Considered one of the country’s largest operators, it has good 3G and 4G coverage throughout Japan.
-This card can be purchased and loaded in supermarkets, authorized stores (Familymart, PlatPlat), and vending machines.
+This card can be purchased and topped up in supermarkets, authorized stores (Familymart, PlatPlat), and vending machines.

 There are two types of cards: one that lasts seven days and offers 100MB of data per day, priced at 27 USD, and another one that lasts 14 days and also provides 100MB of data per day at 34 USD.